Proposal AI

 Can I opt out?

-In Settings > Proposal AI you can simply opt out.
+Yes.
+In Settings > Document checker you can simply opt out.
 It does mean you can't use it yourself but it's entirely optional.

 Does it "read" my content and share it with my competitors?

 For instance, using "I", "we", "us" lots in your proposal introduction - we know it's important to talk about your client here not yourself so it'll give you a gentle reminder to consider replacing them with "you" and "your".
-That's as close as Proposal AI comes to "reading" your content and it's not shared with anyone else or used in any way except to suggest an improvement to you and you only.
+That's as close as the Document checker comes to "reading" your content and it's not shared with anyone else or used in any way except to suggest an improvement to you and you only.

-What Proposal AI looks at the most are the statistics and technical practices, such as the number of pages of high-converting proposals in e.g. marketing industry, which category of integrations you’ve used alongside your proposal (for instance, did you have live chat software connected to receive instant client feedback and close the deal faster), brand customisation (have you set up the custom domain for fully branded look), etc. These kind of markers can’t endanger your data and business information in any way.
+What the Document checker looks at the most are the statistics and technical practices, such as the number of pages of high-converting proposals in e.g. marketing industry, which category of integrations you’ve used alongside your proposal (for instance, did you have live chat software connected to receive instant client feedback and close the deal faster), brand customisation (have you set up the custom domain for fully branded look), etc. These kinds of markers can’t endanger your data and business information in any way.

 I don't want my competition copying my proposals